 Purpose and Applicability

-This section 1961.4 contains the California “LEV IV” exhaust emission standards for 2026 and subsequent model year light-duty vehicles (LDV) including passenger cars (PC), light-duty trucks (LDT), and medium-duty passenger vehicles (MDPV), and for 2026 and subsequent model year medium-duty vehicles (MDV).
-A manufacturer must demonstrate compliance with the exhaust standards in subsections (d) and (e) that are applicable to specific test groups, and with the fleet average and phase-in requirements in subsections (d) and (e) that are applicable to the manufacturer’s entire fleet.
+This section 1961.4 contains the California “LEV IV” exhaust emission standards for 2026 and subsequent model year passenger cars (PC), light-duty trucks (LDT), and medium-duty passenger vehicles (MDPV), and for 2026 and subsequent model year medium-duty vehicles (MDV).
+References in this section to “light-duty vehicle(s)” or “LDV(s)” shall include PCs, LDTs, and MDPVs.
+A manufacturer must comply with the exhaust standards in subsections (d) and (e) that are applicable to specific test groups, and with the fleet average and phase-in requirements in subsections (d) and (e) that are applicable to the manufacturer’s entire fleet.
 For purposes of this section 1961.4, all MDPVs are subject to the requirements of subsection (d) for LDVs and are not subject to the requirements of subsection (e) for MDVs.
 The exhaust standards in subsections (d) and (e) do not apply to ZEVs.
 ZEVs may not be included in either the numerator or the denominator of any of the phase-in calculations in subsections (d) or (e), except as noted in the fleet average requirement of subsection (d)(1).

 Optional 2025 model year compliance.